mudgen/diamond-2/README.md

 Specifically this is a gas efficient implementation of the `diamondCut` function.
 Adding/replacing/removing is optimized to take the least gas.

+The loupe functions are NOT gas optimized.
+In this implementation the `facets`, `facetFunctionSelectors`, `facetAddresses` loupe functions are not meant to be called on-chain and may use too much gas or run out of gas when called in on-chain transactions.
+In this implementation these functions should be called by off-chain software like websites and Javascript libraries etc., where gas costs do not matter.

+However the `facetAddress` loupe function is gas efficient and can be called in on-chain transactions.

 The `diamondCut` implementation avoids storage read and writes.
 Fits 8 function selectors in a single storage slot.
 This is a gas optimization.

 The `contracts/Diamond.sol` file shows an example of implementing a diamond.

-The `contracts/facets/DiamondCutFacet.sol` file shows how to implement the `diamondCut`external function.
+The `contracts/facets/DiamondCutFacet.sol` file shows how to implement the `diamondCut` external function.

 The `contracts/facets/DiamondLoupeFacet.sol` file shows how to implement the four standard loupe functions.